Wadi Rum, Jordan

 You won’t find anything more extraordinary than a Jeep safari to see the sights of Wadi Rum.
 You get a guided tour that takes you way out into the wild, stopping by famous spots like:

-• Alameleh Inscriptions: These old petroglyphs give us a peek into the area’s past.
+- Alameleh Inscriptions: These ancient petroglyphs offer a glimpse into the area’s past.

-• Fourth Rock Bridge: This rock arch lets folks scale up for sweeping vistas.
+- Fourth Rock Bridge: This rock arch allows people to scale up for sweeping vistas.

 Camel Rides